Other animals

 Rabbits

-You should speak to your vet about regularly vaccinating your pet rabbit to protect it from viruses that are released to control the wild rabbit population.
+You should also vaccinate your pet rabbit to protect it from viruses used to control the wild rabbit population.

 Livestock including cattle and pigs